Make gratitude the new normal in your life.

 Make a mindset shift.

-When you make gratitude your new normal you will shift your mindset.
 In times of stress or overwhelm, it’s even more important to seek out gratitude pick-me-ups that can help us shift to a happier, more optimistic mindset.
-One that will help you move from fear to being proactive, adjusting, and thriving.
-That will make you a better parent, spouse, boss, worker, and friend.
-And, that’s truly what we all need right now.

-Betty Lochner is a human resources consultant, business coach and expert in workplace communications.
-She is the owner and CEO of Cornerstone Coaching & Training, dedicated to helping individuals, work groups and organizations become better communicators and leaders.
-She is the author of 2 books on communication, and a newly published journal Intentional Gratitude.
+Betty Lochner is a human resources consultant, business coach, and expert in workplace communications.
+She is the owner and CEO of Cornerstone Coaching & Training, dedicated to helping individuals, workgroups and organizations become better communicators and leaders.
+She is the author of 4 books.